jedymatt/laravel-sail-env/README.md

 ## How?

 It reads the services inside docker-compose.yml file.
-Then, it extends the sail's InstallCommand and uses its replaceEnvVariables method.
+Then, it extends the sail's `InstallCommand` class and uses its `replaceEnvVariables` method.

 ## Found Bugs?